Kourtney Kardashian Pregnant? Rumors Continue As She’s Spotted With Justin Bieber Again

 If Kourtney Kardashian wanted to get pregnant again, now would be the time to do it.
 She and Scott Disick seem to have gotten past their differences — or, at the very least, have decided that they want to work through their issues and just be together.
 It’s apparently what is best for them and for their three kids.

-All of that said, however, Kourtney Kardashian was spotted out with rumored hook-up, Justin Bieber over the weekend!
+All of that said, however, Kourtney Kardashian was spotted out with rumored hook-up Justin Bieber over the weekend!
 The mother of three was seen with Bieber at the Peppermint Club in West Hollywood on Saturday, January 14.
 A short while later, sources say that Bieber and Kardashian were together at hotspot Delilah before they parted ways around 2 a.m.

-Hm, this doesn’t sound like the activity a pregnant woman would take part in, does it?
+This doesn’t sound like the activity a pregnant woman would take part in, does it?

 The report comes from Us Weekly.
 A source tells the magazine that Kourtney and Justin were hanging out strictly as friends — nothing more, nothing less.

 “They were just there as friends, with friends and it was not romantic,” said a source.

-If you believe that, chances are that Kourtney Kardashian and Scott Disick are just fine and Kourtney is just enjoying some time to herself — getting away from her children for a night out on the town.
+If you believe that, chances are Kourtney Kardashian and Scott Disick are just fine and Kourtney is just enjoying some time to herself — getting away from her children for a night out on the town.

 And, if that’s the case, that’s cool.
 But we can’t help but argue that a pregnant Kourtney Kardashian would not be going clubbing — no matter what.